wavestone-cdt/hadoop-attack-library/README.md

 Outline
 -------
 This repository is composed of two kind of information and organised accordingly:
 * **Tools, Techniques and Procedures** to attack an Hadoop environment, in the `Tools Techniques and Procedures` folder
+* **Key vulnerabilities on Hadoop components (Hadoop Common, HDFS, YARN etc.)**, in the `Hadoop components vulnerabilities` folder
 * **Key vulnerabilities in third-party components** often used in Hadoop environments, in the `Third-party modules vulnerabilities` folder

 Practical hands-on
 ------------------